 Steak

 Many people like to treat themselves to a nice steak for dinner.
 However, this can be very difficult for you to eat when you have dentures.
-Since steak requires so much chewing, combining them with new dentures can cause gum pain.
+Since steak requires so much chewing, combining it with new dentures can cause gum pain.
 This can also cause your dentures to be dislodged.
-This is a food item that you should probably avoid as you adjust to your new smile.
 When you are ready, cut your steak into very small, bite-sized pieces to make it easier for you to chew.

 Do you like sugary treats?
 Caramel, peanut brittle, and gummies can all be delicious.
 However, when you wear dentures, they have the tendency to stick.
 It is very difficult to remove these items from dentures, so it is a good idea to avoid them.
 The good news is that you don’t need to give up on sweets entirely.
 Choose denture-friendly treats, like soft chocolates, ice cream, fruit smoothies, and puddings.